liangyd/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.The details were written in the `binary_image` function of the "lane_detection.ipynb".
-I covered the image from RGB to HLS.
-I applied the Sobel operator on the L channel to calculate the derivative in the x direction.
-I also applied the color selection to get the pixels with a large value on S channel.
+I tried different color space to find the best way to detect the white and yellow lanes.
+I found out that the B channel in LAB color space and the L channel in HLS space have the best performance in lane detection.
+I did not apply any gradient threshold to the image.
 Here's an example of my output for this step:
 ![alt text][image3]